ccontrols/component-controls/ui/components/README.md

 ## <ins>ActionBar</ins>

-a strip of actions to be attached to a container the action items contain the labels and click event handler actions can accept an order prop, and can also be superimposed
+A strip of actions to be attached to a container.
+The action items contain the labels and click event handlers.
+Actions can accept an order prop, and can also overwrite default actions.

 _ActionBar [source code](https://github.com/ccontrols/component-controls/tree/master/ui/components/src/ActionBar/ActionBar.tsx)_